overextended/oxmysql/docs/index.md

 Lua:	Low: 0.2955ms | High: 16.7566ms	| Avg: 0.36956378ms |	Total: 3695.6378ms (10000 queries)
 JS:		Low: 0.2831ms | High: 5.1899ms	| Avg: 0.33495788ms |	Total: 3349.5788ms (10000 queries)
 ```
 These benchmark _exports_ rather than actual query speed, resulting in extra delays due to serialisation and overhead.
 Lua generally falls _slightly_ behind, but the amount is negligible.
 Furthermore we utilise the _sync_ variants for this, so a query will only execute once the previous one has returned.

-Feel free to run your own tests.
 #### Lua (5.4)
 ```lua
 local val = 10000